nivbhaskhar/nivbhaskhar.github.io/_portfolio/UnPuzzled.md

 It is a jigsaw puzzle solver using AI

-# Web-app
-{: style="background-color: #ccd9ff"}
-Check out a web-application based on one of the solvers at [https://unpuzzler.herokuapp.com](https://unpuzzler.herokuapp.com)

 # An overview
 {: style="background-color: #ccd9ff"}
 This project consists of two components :  _creation and solving of puzzles_ and _checking adjacency of puzzle pieces_.